JoshWestenheffer/python-packet-sniffer/README.md

 # Python Packet Sniffer

+# Warning
+This repository is solely for reasearch and learning purposes.
+This tool performs packet capturing and network analysis.
+Running this against networks u do not own or have permission for could be illegal.

 A Python-based network traffic analysis tool built using Scapy.

 The program captures and processes packets in real time, extracting key